nats-io/nats-architecture-and-design/adr/ADR-6.md

 ## Notes

-### name-term
+### filename-safe

-The `name-term` is designed with unix operating systems in mind.
+The `filename-safe` is designed with unix operating systems in mind.
-If the server is running on Windows, the `name-term` is too lenient and will operate more like so:
+If the server is running on Windows, the `filename-safe` is too lenient and will operate more like so:

 ```
-name-term = (printable except dot, asterisk, lt, gt, colon, double-quote, fwd-slash, backslash, pipe, question-mark)
+filename-safe = (printable except dot, asterisk, lt, gt, colon, double-quote, fwd-slash, backslash, pipe, question-mark)+ maximum 255 characters
 ```

 The server will reject names (return an API error) when it cannot build a valid path.